Nextflow: Scatter-gather Method

 Go to the **Pipelines** page from the left navigation pane.
 Select the pipeline you just created and click **Start New Analysis**.

-Select Projects > your_project > Flow > Analyses, and open the Logs tab.
-From the log files, it is clear that in the first step, the input file is split into multiple chunks, then these chunks are sorted and merged.
+In **Projects > your\_project > Flow > Analyses > your\_analysis >** **Steps** you can see that the input file is split into multiple chunks, then these chunks are sorted and merged.